- Division Chief, Neuropsychology

 Job description: Our clinical work focuses primarily on adult and geriatric populations, though there may be opportunities to work with older adolescents.
 Technicians will work with individuals with a range of medical, neurological, and psychiatric diagnoses.
 Responsibilities will include administration and scoring of neuropsychological tests, data entry, and support of five faculty members.
 Technicians will be trained to administer a wide variety of cognitive tests and patient contact hours in this role are high.
 There is a good breadth of exposure to all neurologic conditions, with particular emphasis on epilepsy, dementia, and memory disorders.
 Successful candidates will have be hard working, organized, meticulous to details, flexible, with the desire and maturity to work with our impaired patients.
 A bachelor’s degree is required; a major in a field related to neuropsychology or psychology is preferred.
 This position is a great opportunity to be immersed in the neurology department of a high-level, busy academic medical center.
 This role is often a stepping-stone to medical school, graduate school in neuropsychology, or other related fields such as clinical psychology or neuroscience.
 A strong health benefits package is provided for full-time employees.

-If interested, please email a CV and letter of interest to Jennifer Tinker, PhD, Clinical Assistant Professor, Department of Neurology, Clinical Director, Neuropsychology Division.
+If interested, please email a CV and letter of interest to Jennifer Tinker, PhD, Clinical Associate Professor, Department of Neurology, Clinical Director, Neuropsychology Division.

 Research Assistant in Neuroimaging